FoxThePrezident/OneButtonGame/README.md

 You can modify the sets as needed.
 The icons for the actions are stored in the Icons.
 Player class.
 The actions in a set are ordered starting from the player's right.

+Note that in game first set is automatically loaded as a default one.
+So if your first action set is designated for inventory, it will be also set that you spawn with.
+Also from first set will be automatically removed first occurrence of action change set, preferably to set containing menu (options to change into movement, inventory or menu).
+Reason for this is because that action will be used for long input (holding key, long mouse press or long tap on screen).

 <hr>
 <a id="combat"></a>

 # Combat

 Combat begins automatically as soon when two entities occupy the same space.<br>
 It happens as soon as something goes on top of something.
-Like player move to place where enemy is.
-Then enemy's HP will subtract from player HP.
+Like player move to place where enemy is.<br>
+Firstly Enemy's HP will subtract by certain amount from player's armour and leftover from player's HP.

+## Armor
+Armor block 75% of incoming damage.
+Note that all calculations are floored down.<br>
+Meaning, if incoming damage is 10, it will block 10 * 0.75 = 7 and 10 * 0.25 = 2 will return to player.
+Also in case that armour's durability goes into negative, it will be passed with unblocked damage back to player
 <details>
   <summary>Example</summary>

 ```
 Player HP: 15
+Player Armor durability: 5
+Player Armor block percentage: 75%
 Enemy HP: 10

 If they land on same place:
-Player HP: 15 - 10 = 5
+Player Armor: 5 - 10 * 0.75 = 5 - 7.5 = 5 - 7 = -2
+Player HP: 15 - (10 * ( 1 - 0.75)) - 2 = 15 - (10 * 0.25) - 2 = 15 - 2.5 - 2 = 11
 Enemy HP: 10 - 15 = -5

+Armor was not able to block all damage, because it wen to -2, so it returned back to player and subtracted with undefended damage from player health dealing total of 4 points of damage.

 Because Enemy HP is in negative now, it will remove itself from listeners list.
 It won`t be called in next screen refresh.